DAMO-NLP-SG/multimodal_textbook/README.md

 cd training_idefics
 ./run.sh
 ```
-Note: this script use `ours_textbook_video_clip_format.json`, which is different from previous format.
+Note: this script use `ours_textbook_video_clip_format.json`, which is different from OBELICS format.